Quantum Gravity Effects on Dark Matter and Gravitational Waves: Discrete Global Symmetry Breakings in QG

 The second motivation comes from a general consideration of the $\Ztwo$-symmetry breaking.
 While it has been believed that there are no exact global symmetries in QG, this constraint is not useful unless one formulates a quantitative statement concerning the size of global symmetry breaking.
 Suppose that we consider a class of string theory compactifications where the energy scale $\Lambda_{\rm QG}$ satisfies the inequality $\Lambda_{\rm QG} \lesssim \Lambda_{\rm max}$.
 If such a bound exists, the choice $\Lambda_{\rm QG} \sim \Lambda_{\rm max}$ gives the best attainable quality of global symmetry in the class of string theory compactifications, and a model builder is well motivated to choose this value for all higher-dimensional operators whose sizes are severely constrained by experiments~\footnote{More generally, we can formulate the following conjecture (which we call the Global Symmetry Breaking Swampland Conjecture): Let us consider an EFT with a UV completion in theories of QG.
 Any $\Ztwo$ global symmetry should be broken by a higher-dimensional operator of the form in eq.~\eqref{eq:breaking}, where the energy scale $\Lambda_{\rm QG}$ satisfies the inequality $\Lambda_{\rm QG} \lesssim \Lambda_{\rm max}$ with $\Lambda_{\rm max}$ being a universal scale independent of the choice of the EFT.
 In the main text, we formulated this conjecture for a specific class of string theory compactifications, which we expect will lead to a smaller value of $\Lambda_{\rm max}$ than that for general EFTs.
 We can formulate the conjecture for any global symmetry, either continuous or discrete, Abelian or non-Abelian.}.

 The consequences of our scenarios depend heavily on the values of $\Lambda_{\rm QG}$.
 In general, it is often believed the scale of a global symmetry breaking can be much higher than the Planck scale.
-For example, in order for a global $U(1)$ Peccei-Quinn (PQ) symmetry to solve the strong CP problem \cite{Peccei:1977hh, Peccei:1977ur}, the size of the instanton action $\mathcal{S}$ should satisfy $\mathcal{S}\gtrsim 190$, resulting in an extremely high energy scale $\Lambda_{\rm QG}\sim 10^{100}~\textrm{GeV}$ (see refs.~\cite{Kamionkowski:1992mf,Holman:1992us,Barr:1992qq} for early references on the axion quality problem).
-It is, however, non-trivial if such a high-energy PQ symmetry is present or not, and in particular the conclusion depends on the choice of string theory compactifications \cite{Svrcek:2006yi}.
-Estimates on the size of PQ symmetry-breaking operators due to wormholes are also different depending on the choice of theories (see, e.g.\ ref.~\cite{Alvey:2020nyh} and references therein).
+For example, in order for a global $U(1)$ Peccei-Quinn (PQ) symmetry to solve the strong CP problem \cite{Peccei:1977hh, Peccei:1977ur}, the size of the instanton action $\mathcal{S}$ should satisfy $\mathcal{S}\gtrsim 190$, resulting in an extremely high energy scale $\Lambda_{\rm QG}\sim 10^{100}~\textrm{GeV}$ (see refs.~\cite{Kamionkowski:1992mf,Holman:1992us,Barr:1992qq} for early references on the axion quality problem)~\footnote{Estimates on the size of PQ symmetry-breaking operators due to wormholes are also different depending on the choice of theories (see, e.g.\ ref.~\cite{Alvey:2020nyh} and references therein)}.
+It is, however, non-trivial to have such a high value of $\mathcal{S}$ \cite{Svrcek:2006yi} as there can be many non-perturbative QG effects that can violate a global symmetry and one would need to suppress all of them.
+In our case, since we are not pushed into a difficult corner of parameter space by the axion quality problem, we wish to consider what seems to be a more natural range of $\mathcal{S}$, that is lower, with the caveat that the precise value will depend upon the choice of string compactification.